-Last week, we covered keywords, now it’s time to tackle Amazon KDP categories.
+We’ve covered keywords, now it’s time to tackle Amazon KDP categories.

 I’m going to show you the more time-consuming free way to find categories for your books and the easy way, just as I did with keywords.
+This is the exact process I personally use and teach.

 Amazon KDP Categories – The Time-Consuming Free Way